A Guide to Working with Doulas

 Interested in Having a Doula?

-CCHN has funding from the Health Foundation for Western and Central New York to support doulas to be trained and work with with women who have Medicaid.
-Check back soon for details of possible doulas, or email Amy Dickman to let her know you are pregnant and interested in being connected with a local doula.
+CCHN has funding from the Health Foundation for Western and Central New York to support doulas to be trained and work with women who have Medicaid.
+The doula can provide two prenatal and two postnatal appointments with you to help you create a birth plan and help you adjust at home after birth.
+The doula will also be present at the hospital as your advocate during labor and delivery.
+All of these services are free.
+Email Amy Dickman to let her know you are pregnant and interested in being connected with a local doula.